DAMIAKINTOMIDE/FrontEndPage/README.md

 # FrontEndPage

 https://damiakintomide.github.io/FrontEndPage/.
-Hello, please add comments for me to improve on and comments if you like.
+Hello, please add comments for me to improve on and if you like.